benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

         end
     end)

-    createUpdateCard(
+    local updates =
+        section(
             UpdatesPage,
+            "what's new"
+        )

+    local updateLines = {
+        "coin farm is way smoother now",
+        "maincoins are cached so it doesnt scan workspace every loop", "farm goes 60 studs under the coin first", "then it shoots straight up super fast", "after grabbing it the farm goes straight back down", "then it instantly picks the next coin", "reduced coin farm waits a lot",
+        "esp can still be turned on and off",
+        "esp still comes back after respawns",
+        "coin bag reset only happens when the text is actually visible", "anti fling is still in utility"
+    }

+    for _, line
+        in ipairs(
+            updateLines
+        ) do

+        create(
+            "TextLabel",
             {
-            "knife throw now uses the actual throw input", "throw knife doesnt use the normal swing anymore", "auto throw uses the same real throw action", "esp can be turned on and off again",
-            "esp comes back when players respawn",
-            "coin bag reset only works when the text is actually visible", "hidden or transparent bag text wont reset you", "added anti fling",
-            "anti fling removes other player collision",
-            "coin farm still uses MainCoin",
-            "coin farm speed is still 22"
-        }
+                Size =
+                    UDim2.new(
+                        1,
+                        0,
+                        0,
+                        0
+                    ),

+                AutomaticSize =
+                    Enum.AutomaticSize.Y,

+                BackgroundTransparency =
+                    1,

+                Text =
+                    "• "
+                    .. line,

+                TextColor3 =
+                    Colors.SubText,

+                TextSize =
+                    isPhone
+                    and 9
+                    or 11,

+                Font =
+                    Enum.Font.Gotham,

+                TextWrapped =
+                    true,

+                TextXAlignment =
+                    Enum.TextXAlignment.Left
+            },
+            updates
         )
+    end

     local utility =
         section(